swill200/TetrisClone/README.md

 # TetrisClone
-A simple tetris clone done for COSC 2030
+A simple tetris clone done for COSC 2030.

+Using JavaFX.